Chinese Graduate Profiles

 Student Finance Officer, Student Finance, Student Services and Administration, the University of Adelaide (Adelaide)Advice for current students:

 “Experience is the absolute top priority.
 Interpersonal skills are just as important as your technical skills.
 Don’t be afraid to ask.
-I am a firm believer that you don’t get if you don’t ask.
+I am a firm believer that you don’t get it if you don’t ask.
 Build your professional network as soon as possible and make sure you catch up with key contacts regularly to maintain a good relationship.
 Always BE YOURSELF!
 Don’t try to be someone different.
 Keep the confidence inside you and present a fun and unique personality to your potential employers.
 Work hard and opportunities will come and find you.
 In the meantime, don’t forget to have fun and enjoy the journey.”Evan Lyu

 Academic Program: